OPM/ResInsight-UserDocumentation/content/3d-main-window/CaseGroupsAndStatistics.md

 ResInsight then creates a **Grid Case Group** for you, and populates its **Source Cases** with the Cases you selected.
 Then the first of those Cases are read completely, while the others are just scanned to verify that the Grids match and to detect changes in the Active Cells layout.
 This makes it quite fast to load even a quite large number of realizations.

 ### Manually
-A Grid Case Group can be created from the context menu available when right-clicking a Result Case, Input Case or a different Grid Case Group. **Source Cases** can then be added by using the mouse to *drag and drop* cases with equal grids into the **Grid Case Group**'s **Source Case** folder.
+A Grid Case Group can be created from the right-click menu of a Result Case, Input Case or a different Grid Case Group. **Source Cases** can then be added by using the mouse to *drag and drop* cases with equal grids into the **Grid Case Group**'s **Source Case** folder.
 This is useful if you want to create statistics based only on a subset of the source cases in an already created **Grid Case Group**.

 **Drag and Drop** of cases will normally copy the cases to the new destination, but moving them is possible by pressing and holding the **Shift** key while dropping.

 ## Viewing Special Source Cases
 To reduce the number of views, only a view for the first case is created automatically.
-If you want to inspect the results of a particular source case, right-click the case and select **New view** from the context menu.
+If you want to inspect the results of a particular source case, select **New view** from the right-click menu.
 A new 3D View will the be created on that particular case.

 {{% notice note %}}
 <h5>How to limit system resource allocation</h5>